fiahfy/youtube-live-chat-selector/README.md

 ## Installation

-1. Download `archive.zip` from [releases page](https://github.com/fiahfy/youtube-live-chat-selector/releases) and unzip this file.
+1. Download `extension.zip` from [releases page](https://github.com/fiahfy/youtube-live-chat-selector/releases) and unzip this file.
 2. Open the Extension Management page by navigating to `chrome://extensions`.
 3. Enable Developer Mode by clicking the toggle switch next to **Developer mode**.
-4. Click the **LOAD UNPACKED** button and select the unpacked directory named `app`.
+4. Click the **LOAD UNPACKED** button and select the unpacked directory named `dist`.

 ## Development